AleksandrHovhannisyan/aleksandrhovhannisyan.com/_posts/dev/2020-01-05-improve-page-load-speed-in-jekyll-using-the-webp-image-format.md

 > **Note**: You don't have to switch to the target directory to run the command.
 You could also just feed it a relative or absolute path from any directory.
 That said, I prefer to run it from the target directory to make my life easier.

-## How Do You Use the WebP Image Format?
+{% include linkedHeading.html heading="How Do You Use the WebP Image Format?" level=2 %}

 The good news is that [browser support for WebP](https://caniuse.com/#feat=webp) is high, excluding Internet Explorer (of course 😒) and Safari: